Table of Contents

 View on Amazon.com ➜

-Of course you’ll need a sarong in Southeast Asia – this region is where this versatile item hails from!
+Of course you’ll need a sarong in Southeast Asia – this part of the world is where this versatile item hails from!
 Sarongs are unbelievably handy – so much so that I never go on a trip without mine.
 A sarong can be used for an extra sheet, a privacy screen, a beach towel, a pillowcase, a beach cover-up, and so much more.
 They’re lightweight and compact so don’t worry about it taking up too much space in your luggage or daybag.

 Womens Cover Up